Rajathbharadwaj/Easy-Transformers/README.md

 # Files

 easytransformers.py -> Contains the implementation of 🤗 Transformers, does all the heavy lifting so you  don't have to write much code.
+This uses PyTorch, so PyTorch is needed.

 ## Usage